Cantido/clj-bencode/README.md

 so it has only been tested back to that version.
 If you want to be a pioneer, you can try using it on earlier versions.

-Add the following line to your leiningen dependenciesL
+Add the following line to your leiningen dependencies:

 ```clojure
 [clj-bencode "4.0.0"]